A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \textbf{Bayesian Network (BN)}.
-It is a probabilistic graphical model that depicts the relationship between random variables.
+It is a probabilistic graphical classifier that illustrates how random variables are related.
 The distribution of this model may be described simply as a directed acyclic graph, with vertices and edges representing variables and dependence relations, respectively.
-The network’s structure is easily expandable, which allows for the addition of new variables.
-BN can help with the decision-making process of a complicated problem by estimating the probability of its causes and consequences.
+The network’s structure is easily expandable, allowing new variables to be added.
+BN can assist in the decision-making process when faced with a complex problem by assessing the probabilities of its causes and outcomes.
 Gutierrez et al. \cite{Gutierrez2019} studied the literature on the use and significance of BN in the SA area to assess textual emotions as part of research on text representation and BN.
 Wan et al. \cite{Wan2016} suggested an ensemble sentiment classification technique based on the majority vote principle of several classification methods, including NB, SVM, BN, C4.5 decision tree and random forest algorithms, to classify tweets about airline services.